The Boulevard of Broken Dreams (comics): Plot

 The Deitch brothers grew up among animators, and The Boulevard of Broken Dreams spans the period "from 1927 (when theatrical cartoons began to hit their stride) to 1993."
 The book functions as both a historical reflection and a metafictional commentary on the animation industry, particularly its unsung contributors.
 The book's layered narrative interrogates artistic identity, memory, and the commercialization of creative work.

 The novel’s protagonist, Ted Mishkin, is a fictionalized embodiment of the many real-life animators who worked in obscurity while others took credit for their creations.
-The plot focuses on Ted, his true love Lillian Freer, and a supporting cast of co-workers, family, and animation fans; as well as Ted's boss Fred Fontaine, and his hero Winsor Newton (a play on words on both Winsor McKay and Winsor & Newton, a brand of art supplies whose ink brushes are popular with cartoonists).
+The plot focuses on Ted, his true love Lillian Freer, and a supporting cast of co-workers, family, and animation fans; as well as Ted's boss Fred Fontaine, and his hero Winsor Newton (a play on words on both Winsor McCay and Winsor & Newton, a brand of art supplies whose ink brushes are popular with cartoonists).

 Ted is one of a close-knit group of employees of a minor animation studio, Fontaine Talking Fables, and the story tracks changes in the industry, which include fluctuating popular interest in sequential art as well the Disney empire's efforts to dominate the creative pool, "reveal[ing] how corporate concerns and mass culture took the edge off an art that once had a political and aesthetically experimental keenness."
 As a result of these factors, the character of Newton is disillusioned with the industry.
 (Like McKay, in his younger years, the character had a Gertie the Dinosaur-like stage act featuring a mastodon named Milton.)

 Ted's experiences are riddled by his personal mental health problems — which extend to hallucinating a malevolent talking cat, Waldo (a recurring character from Deitch's work extending back to the late 1960s), "who's just real enough to drive some of the cartoonists who created him into alcoholism and madness."